LaunchCodeEducation/liftoff/src/modules/assignments/project-outline.rst

 ideas.
 So don't worry if you feel unsure about some aspects of the outline, or if you have to change some things later.

+Since this is a team project,

 Creating Your Outline
 ---------------------

 Within your ``liftoff-assignments`` repository, open up ``P2-Project_Outline/README.md``.
 You'll see a few sections headings in place for you.
-Flesh out your project outline by providing:
+As a team, flesh out your project outline by providing:

 1. **Overview**: In 1-2 paragraphs, provide an "elevator pitch" for your project.
 This should be a high-level overview of your idea, in